Because the VIP Platform uses NGINX (not Apache), there are no

 - Redirects cannot be configured for any URLs that include

 /wp-content/uploads/*.
-All files at that path are served by the VIP File System, and the File System resides upstream from application code.
+The VIP File System, which resides upstream from application code, serves all files at that path.
 A reverse proxy is a possible solution for making a static asset available at a specific URL.

 - Redirects and custom rewrite rules cannot be configured for any assets with file extensions